 Only a few children are ready to start learning piano before the age of 4 years.
-I do teach a few very young children but we do general music (movement/dance/singing/beat-and-rhythm/story/make-believe), introducing piano very slowly.
+I do teach a few very young children but we do many general musical activities (movement/dance/singing/beat-and-rhythm/story/make-believe), introducing piano very slowly.

 4-6 years: Early beginners.
 At this age it is essential to have a supportive parent who can make music fun in home follow-up.
-Time is split between piano work using a simple method e.g. Piano Safari or Dogs and Birds, and mat time.
+Time is split between piano work using a simple method e.g. Piano Safari or My First Piano Adventure and mat time.

 7-8 years: Mid-age beginners.
 This is a good age to start if you want your child is be a little bit more independent and pick things up a little quicker.
 There will still be mat games to follow up on music essentials, but more time is spent at the piano.
 Please note you will still need to support and help at home at least some of the time.